periscopic/github-api-demo/README.md

 # github-api-demo
-Demo repo for using GitHub API helper in Observable
+Example Repo used to test different data imports by the [GitHub API in Observable](https://observablehq.com/@periscopic/github-api-in-observable).